 Magnesium is an essential mineral for human nutrition.

-Most dietary magnesium comes from vegetables, such as dark green, leafy vegetables.
-Other foods that are good sources of magnesium:
+Most dietary magnesium comes from dark green, leafy vegetables.
+Other foods that are good sources of magnesium are:

-- Fruits or vegetables (such as bananas, dried apricots, and avocados)
+- Fruits (such as bananas, dried apricots, and avocados)

 - Nuts (such as almonds and cashews)